bing1980/Pro-Git/Chapter 4 -  Git on the Server.md

 Or you can use the shorter scp-like syntax for the SSH protocol:
 **$ git clone [user@]server:project.git**
 ### The Git Protocol
+This is a special daemon that comes packaged with Git; it listens on a dedicated port **(9418)** that provides a service similar to the SSH protocol, but with absolutely **no authentication**.
+In order for a repository to be served over the Git protocol, you must create a
+**git-daemon-export-ok** file — the daemon won’t serve a repository without that file in it — but, other than that, there is no security.

+## Getting Git on a Server